commonsense/divisi2/doc/tutorial_aspace.rst

 Singular value decomposition
 ----------------------------

+By now, you've either built a ConceptNet matrix, or you've loaded a pre-built matrix.

 Given this matrix, we can factor it using SVD and ask for 100 principal components, and then reconstruct its approximation from the factors.